 - This morning, you’ll be free to zip or wander around the city on your own.

-- We’ll tuck into a delicious farewell meal at a contemporary Portuguese restaurant, celebrating our final night in Portugal over local wines and fresh takes on classic fare.
+- We’ll then tuck into a delicious farewell meal at a contemporary Portuguese restaurant, celebrating our final night in Portugal over local wines and fresh takes on classic fare.

 YOUR LISBON TRIP INCLUDES